-Question: Answer choices: Respondents: 1 Please choose your employee group: Full-time faculty Adjunct faculty Classified staff Manager All 2 What is your gender?
-Female Male All 3 How long have you worked at Compton College?
-Less than 5 years 5-10 years 11-15 years 16-20 years 21-30 years More than 30 years All 4 What is your area?
-Administrative Services Academic Affairs Student Services Other All 5 You have indicated that you have worked at the college for less than 5 years.
-What training/ content recommendations do you have to best on-board new employees?
-Check all that apply .
-Orienting to the institution/culture Payroll Benefits Canvas developing professional networks MyCompton portal Banner PeopleSoft (purchasing) Planning (Annual Plan in Nuventive) If respondent has worked at the college less than 5 years
+Question: Answer choices: Respondents:

+1 Please choose your employee group: Full-time faculty Adjunct faculty All

+Classified staff

+Manager

+2 What is your gender?
+Female All

+Male

+3 How long have you worked at Less than 5 years All

+Compton College?
+5-10 years

+11-15 years

+16-20 years

+21-30 years

+More than 30 years

+4 What is your area?
+Administrative Services All

+Academic Affairs

+Student Services

+Other

+5 You have indicated that you Orienting to the institution/culture If respondent

+have worked at the college for Payroll has worked at

+less than 5 years.
+What Benefits the college

+training/ content Canvas less than 5

+recommendations do you have developing professional networks years

+to best on-board new MyCompton portal

+employees?
+Check all that Banner

+apply.
+PeopleSoft (purchasing)

+Planning (Annual Plan in Nuventive)

+Ι

 Program Review

 Navigating the tenure track

 Student Learning Outcomes

 Interdisciplinary collaboration

 Workplace safety

 Project management

 Setting priorities

 Promoting equity and diversity

 Other

 6 What is your Guided Pathway Business and Industrial Studies All

 Division?
 Fine Arts, Communications, and

 Humanities;

 Science, Technology, Engineering,

 and Math;

 Health and Public Services; or,

 Social Sciences

 I don't know

 Not applicable

 7 What is your ethnicity?
 Black/African American

-White
+' wriat is your ethincity: White

 Asian

 Pacific Islander/Native Hawaiian

 Native American/Alaska Native

 Latinx

 Two or more ethnicities

 Other

 Do not wish to answer

 8 In 2018-19, what kept you from Too busy All

 participating in professional Scheduling conflict

 development activities?
 Was not aware of training

 Not encouraged by supervisor

 Sessions are not relevant to my job

 I don't want to put additional burden

 on my coworkers

 There isn't desk coverage or a

 substitute for my position.

 I'm afraid to ask my supervisor for

 release time.

 I'm afraid to ask for release time

 because of my coworkers.

 Not interested

 Other

-0
+Other

 9 Have you attended any on- 0 hours All

 campus PD in the last year 1-5 hours

 (2018-19)?
 6-10 hours

-11-15 hours
+, 11-15 hours

 16-20 hours

 21-25 hours

 >25 hours

 10 Have you attended any off- No All

 campus conferences for Yes, local conferences

 professional development?
 Yes, regional conferences

 Yes, national conferences

 Yes, international conferences

 11 On average, how many 1-2 All

 conferences do you attend per 3-4

 academic year?
 5+

 None

 12 Please rate your level of Great interest (5) All

 interest in the professional Moderately high interest (4)

 development topics to Some interest (3)

 implement Guided Pathways: Little interest (2)

-implement culueu l'utilitays.
 No interest (1)

 Guided Pathways basics:

 Understanding what Guided

 Pathways is and how it is

 implemented at Compton College

 Student counseling/registration:

 Understanding how students apply,

 enter a program of study, and

 register for classes

 Course maps for student completion:

 Understanding how to map out

 highly structured, educationally

 coherent program pathways for

 students to follow, starting with the

 end in mind.

 Methods of career exploration in the

 classroom: Learning about classroom

 resources that are available to help

 your students explore career

 options.

+Other: